 FINE ART TALENT AWARD

-Students who intend to major in art, graphic design, music, drama or musical theatre OR participate in the performing arts are eligible to receive a Fine Art Talent Award upon audition and/or portfolio review by the academic department of their interest.
+Students who intend to major in art, graphic design, music OR participate in the performing arts are eligible to receive a Fine Art Talent Award upon audition and/or portfolio review by the academic department of their interest.
 Awards for majors can range from $1,000 to $5,000.
 Participation awards in performing arts are $1,000.
 Eligible candidates must earn acceptance to Clarke and complete their audition and/or portfolio review by May 1, 2019, for priority consideration.

 Students with a parent, grandparent, sibling (dependent in household) or spouse who is a Clarke University student or graduate are eligible to receive a Clarke University Legacy Grant of $500 towards tuition.
 Students who are dependent and attend Clarke with a qualifying family member simultaneously are eligible to receive the Legacy Grant.
 Both family members must be full-time undergraduate students in the daytime academic program.
 (One award per student)